XTB UK Review

 XTB is a well-established brand that is making further inroads in the U.K. by offering a wider range of assets for retail investors.
 It appeals to both beginner and experienced investors, with charges that are extremely low unless you are trading a large volume of assets (more than €100,000 monthly).

-The lack of a SIPP or ISA account is a drawback for those looking for long-term investments, but XTB’s general dealing account is a strong rival to other newer and traditional platforms on both fees and investment choices.
+The lack of a SIPP account is a drawback for those looking for long-term retirement investments, but XTB’s ISA and general dealing accounts are strong rivals to other newer and traditional platforms on both fees and investment choices.

 XTB is rapidly increasing its U.K. offerings, and we are excited to see what else it will launch in the coming year.